 This option is a hybrid of hourly and live-in care services.
 The live-in schedule stays the same, with the two caregivers splitting the 7-day week.
 Additionally, you have a caregiver come in to cover the night shift, usually a ten-hour shift.

-The benefit to this solution is that you get to keep the continuity of two main caregivers who are providing the live-in weekly care.
+The benefit of this solution is that you get to keep the continuity of two main caregivers who are providing the live-in weekly care.
 Additionally, there are only two nighttime caregivers for the week, so you have a backup and flexibility while keeping the number of caregivers in the home to a minimum.

 This option is less costly than directly going to a 24-hour case.